kmgowda/SBK/README.md

 ## SBK Publications
 1. The SBK is inspired from the Pravega benchmark tool, refer [Pravega benchmark tool](docs/kafka-pravega.pdf)
 2. The SBK uses the multiple concurrent queues for fast performance benchmarking, refer [Design of SBK](docs/sbk.pdf)
+3. The SBK implements SLC(Sliding Latency Coverage) factors to summarize the latency percentiles, refer [SLC](docs/sbk-slc.pdf)

 ## SBK and PerL